paradime-io/social-media-data-modeling-challenge/README.md

 ***

 ## **🎯 Introduction and Objective**
-Uncovering insights around tiktok audio popularity and performance across a variety of criteria, specifically during TikTok's early days thru the first year of COVID (roughly).
+Goal of this analysis is to uncover insights around TikTok audio virality and performance, specifically during TikTok's early days thru the first year of COVID (2019 thru mid-2021).
 Across the 30-months this analysis was performed on, we'll be able to find out things like:

+1. Typically, how long does a TikTok sound’s virality last?
-1. In that time, who was the King / Queen of TikTok audio?
+2. In that time frame, who was the King / Queen of TikTok audio by raw stats?
-2. What audio held the most number 1 monthly leaderboard spots?
-Most top 10 appearances?
-3. Are official songs or original sounds more likely to dominate the popularity leaderboards?

--- Using leaderboard data as a proxy for a more comprehensive dataset to get an idea of the TikTok landscape across this time period
--- The two engagement metrics I'm most closely focusing on is viral views and viral video count.
-A good way to think about these metrics is the
--- reach of these audios in the form of viral content created and viral content consumed.
+3. What audio was “best performing” overall?
+What about most consistent?
+Highest peaking?

+… and more!

-For avid current and ex-TikTok users, how many of these audios do you remember?
+*Note: all song urls are linked in the appendix section.
+For avid current and ex-TikTok users, how many of these audios do you remember 🙂?*

 ***